nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Adding a tuition: `add tuition`
 Allows you to add a new test with a name, date, time, location.

-Firstly, type ‘add’ in the command line as seen below, followed by the category type which is the tuition.
+Firstly, type `add` in the command line as seen below, followed by the category type which is the tuition.
 Afterwards, key in the description of the tuition, its start and end date and time as well as its location.
-Press ‘Enter’ to execute it.
+Press 'Enter' to execute it.

 ![addtuition1](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/add_tuition_1.png)